African Nations Championship: Group phase

 The second round includes all phases from the round of 16 to the final.
 The two semi-finalists qualify through the direct elimination system.
 The losing teams of the semifinals play a match for third and fourth place, while the winners play the final match, where the winner gets the title.

-If after 90 minutes of play the game is tied, extra time is played in two stages of 15 minutes each.
-If the result is still tied after this extra time, the match is defined by the procedure of kicks from the penalty mark.
+If a game is tied after 90 minutes of play, extra time is played in two halves of 15 minutes each, even to the extent of a penalty shoot-out if the result is still tied after this extra time.